halfer/php-lambda/README.md

 * the PHP lambda is callable from the AWS dashboard
 * the lambda mediator code is unit-tested
 * the lambda can write to EFS
+* the CDK deployment completes but is not tested

 Here is what does not work:

-* The CDK deploy command currently fails, and needs some debugging
 * The CDK infra isn't yet complete
 * The lambda doesn't do anything useful
 * SQLite isn't yet in use